CourthouseLibrariesBC/mwlib/README.md

 If you specify a `COLLECTION_EXTENSION_PATH`, it will use local files for installing the Collection extension, otherwise it will install an exact commit from the required repo.
 Run `git submodule update --init --recursive` at the root of the mwlb repo to fetch the Collection repo.

+Move the `nginx.conf.default` to `nginx.conf`.
+If you are running the system on a public server, you will need to modify the file.
+If you are running this for local development, leave it alone and update your `/etc/hosts` file to point the local hostname `mediawiki` to `127.0.0.1`.

 And then run:

     $ docker compose up --build